 Participants were partnered with a Leader, who contacted them four times on the phone for a 30-minute call during a two-week period.
 During each call, the pair had a chat, caught up and explored some creative questions so that together they created a story.
 The project was rolled out twice between April and August and 18 brand new stories were created.
 Nine of them have now been recorded (at home by participants learning new digital skills) and have been broadcast on community station, Sonder Radio and are also available on our website: Phone a Friend.

-Christine Ovens, Donald McGregor, Dudley Newall, Estelle Longmore, Glyn Treharne, Gordon Emerson, Graham Gillis, Jackie Corr, Jacquie Long, Janice Bonner, Jean Wood, Lorraine Reynolds, Maureen Stirpe, Sandy Parkinson and Tony Cocker.
+Christine Ovens, Donald McGregor, Dudley Newall, Estelle Longmore, Gordon Emerson, Graham Gillis, Jackie Corr, Jean Wood, Lorraine Reynolds, Maureen Stirpe, Sandy Parkinson, Tony Cocker, Bill Connor, Gill Bassam, Christine Connor, Bernard Leach, Catherine Foulkes and David Weston.